jhallen/vivado_setup/README.md

 	xsdk -workspace sw -hwspec design_1_wrapper.hdf

-XSDK starts, and creates a hardware wrapper project from the given .hdf
+XSDK starts, and automatically runs a sequence to create a hardware wrapper project from the .hdf file:
-file:

 ![image](images/launch1.png)